solidpixel/solidpixel.github.io/_posts/2021-03-06-astc-compared-redux.md

 ![asctenc 2.5 vs ITC 4x4 blocks]({{ "../../../assets/images/astcispc2/10-2.5-vs-itc-4x4.png" | relative_url }}){:.center-image}

-Our `-fast` mode is beter than ISPC's slow mode, averaging ~0.2dB better PSNR and ~3.5x faster relative performance.
-It also has a much better lower bound on quality, with the worst images beating ITC slow by ~0.8 dB and ITC fast by 1.3 dB, which are signficant improvements.
+Our `-fast` mode is better than ITC's slow mode, averaging ~0.2dB better PSNR and ~3.5x faster relative performance.
+It also has a much better lower bound on quality, with the worst images beating ITC slow by ~0.8 dB and ITC fast by 1.3 dB, which are significant improvements.

 However, it's not a universal win everywhere on quality, some images are worse by up to 0.8 dB, even though the average is a net gain.